AmrSamyG247/portfolio_project_mvp/README.md

 -Open a pull request.

 ## Author
-For more detailed information, please refer to the [Amr Samy](AUTHORS).
+For more detailed information, please refer to me [Amr Samy](AUTHORS).